IBM-Blockchain/blockchain-vscode-extension/CONTRIBUTING.md

     - Don't forget that while the app happily renders, any information that comes from the extension (smart contracts, user settings etc) will be missing.
 Clicking anything that tries to access that missing data, or tries to make a call to the extension, will cause the app to error.

 ### Tests
 1. We use [Jest](https://jestjs.io/docs/en/getting-started.html) for unit testing the React app.
-To run the Jest tests, run `npm run test` in the `blockchain-ui` directory.
+To run the Jest tests, run `npm run unit` in the `blockchain-ui` directory.
 2. [Snapshot tests](https://jestjs.io/docs/en/snapshot-testing) are used to test that the html that makes up the react components is rendered as expected.
-If a snapshot test is failing because the snapshot is out of date, run `npm run test -- -u` to update that snapshot.
+If a snapshot test is failing because the snapshot is out of date, run `npm run unit -- -u` to update that snapshot.
 3. The code coverage is configured in the Jest settings (at the bottom of `blockchain-ui/package.json`) so that the tests will fail if the coverage is below 100%.
 A summary of the coverage is output in the terminal when the tests have finished running, and more detailed coverage reports can be found in `blockchain-ui/coverage/lcov-report/index.html`.
 4. [Cypress](https://docs.cypress.io/guides/overview/why-cypress.html#In-a-nutshell) is used for end to end testing in the React app.
 Running `npm run cypress` in the `blockchain-ui` directory will launch Cypress and allow you to run the various test specs.